 In recent years, there were various articles on increasing trend of Singaporeans defaulting on their credit card payments.
 This is a worrying sign in Singapore.
 In fact, one of my readers commented that he belongs to the group of credit card payment defaulters and is struggling to settle his mounting bills.
 I hope he managed to dig his way out of the hole he created for himself, but I suspect it is going to be a long and tough road for him.
 I believe this is also the case for many young Singaporean adults who just entered the workforce and spend lavishly.
+In this article, I will share my thoughts on how to pay yourself first.

 When I just started out working, I always thought that credit card gives consumers a false sense of purchasing power.
-It was only until when my brother, who works in the credit department of an international bank, pointed out that the key to managing credit card spending is financial discipline, then I corrected my thinking.
+It was only until when my brother, who works in the credit department of an international bank, pointed out that the key to managing credit card spending is financial discipline.
+It was then that I corrected my thinking.
 Having many credit lines or credit cards is not a bad thing in itself.
 After all, we can make use of the various point rewards, rebates or discounts that credit cards offer.

 Furthermore, credit cards can be handy if you are buying big-ticket items.
 The focus should be to cultivate good spending discipline and live within our means.
 Every month, I received cheques from credit card companies like DBS and Citibank offering their credit facilities, I always torn them up simply because I don’t need these credits to spend.